CinemaScore: Background

 In 1999, CinemaScore was rating approximately 140 films a year, including 98–99% of major studio releases.
 For each film, employees polled 400–500 moviegoers in three of CinemaScore's 15 sites, which included the cities Las Vegas, Los Angeles, San Diego, Denver, Milwaukee, St. Louis, Dallas, Atlanta, Tampa, Phoenix, and Coral Springs.

 In the summer of 2002, CinemaScore reported that the season had the biggest collective grade since 1995.
 In the summer of 2000, 25 out of 32 films received either an A or B grade.
 Twenty-six of the summer of 2001's 30 films got similar grades, while 32 of the summer of 2002's 34 films got similar grades, the latter being the highest ratio in a decade.

-Since July 2014, CinemaScore reports its results also on Twitter, and from January 16, 2016, it began with Collateral Beauty to use for each of them an image with the movie poster on the left and the grade obtained on the right.
+Since July 2014, CinemaScore reports its results also on Twitter.

 Usually, to maintain comparable sample sizes, only films that open in more than 1,500 screens are polled and reported on CinemaScore's website and social media.
 The distributor of a film that opens in fewer screens can also contract with CinemaScore for a private survey, whose result would be disclosed only to the client.
-Some of these privately-contracted surveys' results have nevertheless been publicly touted, such as the "A+" ratings for films including Courageous and A Question of Faith (both released by faith-based distributer Pure Flix Entertainment).
+Some of these privately contracted surveys' results have nevertheless been publicly touted, such as the "A+" ratings for films including Courageous and A Question of Faith (both released by faith-based distributor Pure Flix Entertainment).

 Rating

 CinemaScore describes itself as "the industry leader in measuring movie appeal".
 There are 35 to 45 teams of CinemaScore representatives present in 25 large cities across North America.
 Each Friday, representatives in five randomly chosen cities give opening-day audiences a small survey card.
 The card asks for age, gender, a grade for the film ("A", "B", "C", "D" or "F"), whether they would rent or buy the film on DVD or Blu-ray, why they chose the film and whether or not they felt the film lined up with its marketing.
 CinemaScore typically receives about 400 cards per film; the company estimates a 65% response rate and 6% margin of error.

-An overall grade of "A+" and "F" is calculated as the average of the grades given by responders.
+An overall grade between "A+" and "F" is calculated as the average of the grades given by responders.
 In this case, grades other than "F" are qualified with a plus (high end), minus (low end) or neither (middle).
 The ratings are divided by gender and age groups (under 21, 21–34, 35 and up).
-Film studios and other subscribers receive the data at about 11 pm Pacific Time.
-CinemaScore publishes letter grades to the public on social media and, although the detailed data is proprietary, the grades become widely shared in the media and the industry.
+Film studios and other subscribers receive the data at about 11 p.m.
+Pacific Time.
+CinemaScore publishes letter grades to the public on social media, and although the detailed data are proprietary, the grades become widely shared in news media and the film business.
 Subsequent advertisements for highly ranked films often cite their CinemaScore grades.
+Studios use the demographic data when marketing films.
+A studio might hope that a high grade helps the box office of a film with a disappointing opening weekend, or adjust a future film's marketing based on survey results for one with a similar demographic.